Alpeshpatel03434/Hospital-Management-System/README.md

 This project can help to the hospital management .
 This project can Handling patient bills and appointment,  history of appointments, the availability of doctors, fee charge of each specialist doctor, Doctors details.

-The aim project was helps manage the information related to health care and patient can book appointment, registration it self , doctor can login and check the patient details.
-Admin and doctor can manage hospital using this project.
-Admin and doctor can see the patient history of records.
+The aim of the project can help manage the information related to health care and manage hospital.
+This project make easy and save money.
+Patient can book appointment as per his/her time and patient can also see the availability of doctors and his/her feel so it's made easy for Patient.

 #### Developed an Hospital Management System using html, css, javascript, php, mySQL, Bootstrap